 Gathering User Insights

-To gain a deeper understanding of user behaviors and expectations, we conducted seven in-depth user interviews along with usability tests on existing competitor platforms.
-These sessions revealed valuable insights into user frustrations, preferences, and goals when participating in digital book clubs.
+To better understand user behaviors and expectations, we conducted seven user interviews and usability tests on competitor platforms.
+Insights from these sessions revealed common frustrations and goals around digital book club participation.

 The User